 Vernalisation Pathways in Arabidopsis thaliana

-In A. thaliana, FLC is a MADS-box transcription factor and the lynchpin for the transition of A. thaliana and many other dicots from a vegetative growth state to a flowering one (see figure 3 below).
-Research indicates both genetic and epigenetic mechanisms contribute to the down regulation of FLC (Boss et al. 2004; Finnegan et al. 2005).
-When FLC expression is high, promoted by expression of FRIGIDA (FRI), FRIGIDA-LIKE 1 (FRL1) and FRIGIDA-LIKE 2 (FRL2), it down regulates the expression of FLOWERING TIME (FT), along with its homologue TWIN SISTER OF
+In Arabidopsis, FLC is a MADS-box transcription factor that mediates the transition of Arabidopsis, and many other dicots, from vegetative to reproductive growth (see figure 3 below).
+Research indicates that both genetic and epigenetic mechanisms contribute to repressing the expression of the floral repressor FLC during vegetative to reproductive growth transition (Boss et al. 2004; Finnegan et al. 2005).
+When FLC is expressed at high levels, promoted by FRIGIDA (FRI), FRIGIDA-LIKE 1 (FRL1) and FRIGIDALIKE 2 (FRL2), FLC represses the FLOWERING TIME (FT) expression, and the expression of the FT homologues, TWIN SISTER OF

-FT (TSF), and SUPPRESSOR OF OVEREXPRESSION OF CO1 (SOC1).
-These subsequently suppress the expression of LEAFY (LFY) and APETALA1 (AP1),primary promoters of floral apical meristem growth (Amasino 2004).
-During FLC expression, the VERNALISATION 2 (VRN2) Plant Homeo Domain Polycomb Repression Complex 2 (PHD-PRC2), consisting of AtVRN2 and the PHD proteins CURLY LEAF (CLF), SWINGER (SWN), FERTILIZATION-INDEPENDENT ENDOSPERM (FIE) (Köhler & Villar 2008), is constitutively bound to the FLC locus.
-During vernalisation, expression of VIN3 increases, binding to the PHD-PCR2 complex with VEL1 and VRN5 to deacetylate histone H3 by way of a histone deacetylase complex (HDAC).
-This allows AtVRN1 and AtVRN2 to methylate H3K9 and H3K27 of FLC (see figure 4 below), down regulating its expression, stably repressing it to ensure the transition to a flowering state is irreversible (Levy et al. 2002; Sung & Amasino 2004).
-As FLC expression decreases, expression of SOC1 and FT increases, which subsequently up regulates LFY and AP1 expression and allows transition to flowering.
+FT (TSF), and SUPPRESSOR OF OVEREXPRESSION OF CONSTANS1 (SOC1), and increased FT, TSF and SOC1 levels in turn suppresses LEAFY (LFY) and APETALA1 (AP1) expression, two primary promoters of floral apical meristem growth (see Fig. 3; Amasino 2004).
+Upon FLC expression induction, the VERNALISATION 2 (VRN2)/Plant Homeodomain Polycomb Repression Complex22 (PHD-PRC2) complex that consists of VRN2 and PHD-PRC2 proteins, CURLY LEAF (CLF), SWINGER (SWN), and FERTILIZATION-INDEPENDENT ENDOSPERM (FIE) (Köhler & Villar 2008), is constitutively bound to the FLC locus.
+The binding of the VRN2/PHD-PRC2 complex to FLC maintains the locus in an open confirmation, allowing for transcription machinery access to FLC and FLC expression, via histone H3 acetylation (of what??)
+During vernalisation, VERNALISATION INSENSITIVE3 (VIN3) levels increase.
+VIN3, along with VERNALIZATION5/VIN3-LIKE1 (VEL1) and VRN5, bind to the PHD-PCR2 complex to promote histone H3 deacetylation, and VRN1 and VRN2-directed methylation of H3K9 and H3K27 (Fig. 3B).
+Histone methylation of the FLC locus closes the open confirmation of FLC, blocking transcription machinery access to FLC, to repress FLC expression.
+This epigenetic repression of FLC is irreversible, and ensures that the vernalised plant transitions from vegetative to reproductive growth (Levy et al. 2002; Sung & Amasino 2004).
+Reduced FLC levels increases SOC1 and FT levels, and SCO1 and FT in turn promote LFY and AP1 expression.
 The External Coincidence Model (also known as the Photoperiod Pathway) characterises transition to flowering without necessarily

-undergoing vernalisation by exposure of the plant to increasing day lengths (see figure 5 below) (Hayama & Coupland 2004).
-Through this metabolic pathway, the result is increased expression of CONSTANS (CO) which overrides the repression effects of FLC by activating expression of FT and SOC1 (Golembeski et al. 2014).
+The External Coincidence Model, also referred to as the Photoperiod Pathway, mediates the transition to flowering by exposure to increasing day length, and without the requirement of a period of vernalisation (Hayama & Coupland 2004).
+Increased periods of day light promotes the expression of CONSTANS (CO), and CO in turn overrides the repression effects of FLC, via CO-mediated activation of of FT and SOC1 expression (Golembeski et al. 2014).
 Even without exposure to cold or increasing day length, the Autonomous Pathway can trigger the floral transition of A. thaliana by down regulating FLC expression.
 FCA with FY, FLA and FPK are all independently involved with FLC RNA processing, FLD and FVE deacetylate histones at the FLC locus.
 The result is similar gene regulation as seen with vernalisation but initiated and progressing at a much slower rate (Simpson 2004).

 In A. thaliana, summer ecotypes possess allelic variations, but not necessarily in specifically vernalisation genes.
 The A. thaliana ecotype Landsberg erecta (Ler-0) contains an allele of FLC which is unresponsive to up regulation by FRI, meaning there is no repression of FT, leading to early flowering of Ler-0.
 Therefore, the necessity to decrease FLC expression by vernalisation and increased expression of